Galliformes / Phasianidae / Tragopan

 Distribution & Habitat

-Occurs across the mountainous regions of far northeast India, through central China, extending into far northern Myanmar and northwestern Tonkin.
-Inhabits montane forest and scrub habitats within these mountain ranges.
+Found across the mountains of far northeast India, central China, far northern Myanmar, and northwestern Tonkin.

 Behavior & Ecology